Relative Riemann-Zariski spaces: Relative RZ spaces and the decomposition theorem

-Lemma \ref{valdiaglem1} implies that there is a one-to-one correspondence between morphisms $\Spec(R_y)\to Y$ and $\Spec(\tilR)\to Y$ compatible with the right diagram.
-By lemma \ref{valdiaglem2}, the latter morphisms are in one-to-one correspondence with the morphisms $\phi:\Spec(R)\to Y$ compatible with the left diagram.
+Lemma \ref{valdiaglem1} implies that there is a one-to-one correspondence between morphisms $\Spec(R_y)\to Y$ and $\Spec(\tilR)\to Y$ compatible with the right diagram, and by Lemma \ref{valdiaglem2}, the latter morphisms are in one-to-one correspondence with the morphisms $\phi:\Spec(R)\to Y$ compatible with the left diagram.
+So, there are at least two such $\phi$'s in (i) and there is no such $\phi$ in (ii).
 Note that $\bfz=(z,R,\phi_x)$ is an element in $\Spa(Z,X)$, and any morphism $\phi$ as above gives a preimage of $\bfz$ in $\Spa(Z,Y)$.
-We obtain that in the case (i), $\bfz$ has at least two preimages, so $\opsi$ is not injective.
-The same argument would prove (ii) if we also know that, conversely, any preimage of $\bfz$ in $\Spa(Z,Y)$ comes from $\phi$.
-So it remains to note that $Y\to X$ is separated by the already established case part (i), hence the morphism $\phi'$ is uniquely determined by morphisms $\Spec(k(z))\to Y$ and $\Spec(R')\to X$. \end{proof}
+We obtain that in the case (i), $\bfz$ has at least two preimages and so $\opsi$ is not injective.
+The same argument would prove (ii) if we also know that, conversely, any preimage of $\bfz$ in $\Spa(Z,Y)$ comes from $\phi$ as above.
+In other words, we want to show that any lift of $\phi_x$ to $\tilphi:\Spec(R)\to Y$ is compatible with the whole left diagram, and this actually reduces to compatibility of $\tilphi$ with $\phi'$.
+Note that $Y\to X$ is separated by the already established case (i), and the valuative criterion of separatedness implies that the morphism $\phi'$ is uniquely determined by the morphisms $\Spec(k(z))\to Y$ and $\Spec(R')\to X$.
+So, compatibility of $\tilphi$ with $\phi'$ is automatic. \end{proof}